MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 Due to the long lifespan of DirectWrite, however, advances in development have tended to leave older versions of Windows behind.
 In addition, DirectWrite's status as the premier text rendering technology is limited only to Windows, leaving cross-platform applications to either write their own text-rendering stack, or to rely on 3rd-party solutions.

 DWriteCore solves the fundamental problems of version feature orphaning and cross-platform compatibility by removing the library from the system, and targeting all possible supported endpoints.
-To that end, we've integrated DWriteCore into Project Reunion with a public API that's supported on all Windows endpoints down to Windows 8, and opens the door for you to use it cross-platform.
+To that end, we've integrated DWriteCore into Project Reunion.

-The primary value that DWriteCore gives you, as a developer, in Project Reunion is that it provides access to all current DirectWrite features all the way down-level to Windows 8.
-All features of DWriteCore will function the same on all down-level versions; in other words, all current features will work on Windows 8, 8.1, and all versions of Windows 10, without any disparity regarding which features might work on which versions.
+The primary value that DWriteCore gives you, as a developer, in Project Reunion is that it provides access to many (and eventually all) DirectWrite features.
+All features of DWriteCore will function the same on all down-level versions without any disparity regarding which features might work on which versions.

 ## The DWriteCore demo app&mdash;DWriteCoreGallery